redbadger/badger-brian/README.md

 dapr init -k
 ```

 Create the things.
 The version of Kustomize inside kubectl is quite old, so we need to use kustomize directly.
-[Install](https://kubectl.docs.kubernetes.io/installation/kustomize/) with `brew install customize`.
+[Install](https://kubectl.docs.kubernetes.io/installation/kustomize/) with `brew install kustomize`.
 This works when using the "docker-desktop" k8s cluster, if you are using minikube you will probably need to [set the docker daemon](https://stackoverflow.com/questions/42564058/how-to-use-local-docker-images-with-minikube)

 ```bash
 docker build --progress=plain -t slack:latest ./lib/slack